Cyber-Labs/Session-Reports/Android Development/Session_1.md

 ## Topics Covered

 - **Implementation of RecyclerView and its Applications**:
-    - `Covered basics of different functions in recyclerview ,viz, onBindViewHolder, onCreateViewHolder, ViewHolders.
+    - Covered basics of different functions in RecyclerView, viz. onBindViewHolder, onCreateViewHolder, ViewHolders.
-    - `Covered nesting of RecyclerViews
+    - Covered nesting of RecyclerViews
-    - `Covered Heterogeneous RecyclerViews ,ie, different layouts for different item lists.
+    - Covered Heterogeneous RecyclerViews, i.e., different layouts for different item lists.

 - **Inheritance and its Applications**:

-  - `Learnt about basics of inheritance and its importance in android.
+  - Learnt about basics of inheritance and its importance in Android.
-  - `Covered Interface and its use to make tasks easier.
+  - Covered Interface and its use to make tasks easier.

 - **ButterKnife Library**

 ## Tasks

-(a)  Create a simple android application implementing above taught topics
+(a)  Create a simple Android application implementing the above taught topics.